infovirtuel/Atera-Report-Generator/README.md

 ## UI

+:x: Dynamically resize the UI for small resolution screens

 :x: Individual tabs for General/Email/SMTP configuration menu

 :x: Each report type (device,snmp,http...) in a tab of the main menu